zcrayman/tut-data/2/README.ftl.md

 }
 ```

-To search based on ingredients will require querying deep inside the document structure to correctly identify the matching documents.
+A search based on ingredients will require querying deep inside the document structure to correctly identify the matching documents.

-First thing to do?
-Write a test!
+Before you do anything else, let's write a test that attempts to do this type of search:

     <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/MenuItemRepositoryFindByIngredientsIntegrationTests.java" prefix="/complete"/>

-This assumes a method named `findByIngredientsNameIn` on the repository.
-How do we implement that?
-Spring Data does it for us!
-We already have the method signature in the interface.
+This assumes a method named `findByIngredientsNameIn` in your repository.

+How do you implement that method?
+Spring Data does it for you!
+You already have the method signature in the interface.

 `standardItem()` has peanuts, `eggFriedRice()` doesn't.
 So we should see just two documents come back from the query.

 Try running the test....  it passes, right?

-Spring Data has generated an implementation of this method, doing what we wanted.
-There is a rich vocabulary that you can express using the method names, see more in the [Reference Documentation](http://static.springsource.org/spring-data/data-mongodb/docs/current/reference/html/mongo.repositories.html#mongodb.repositories.queries)
+Spring Data has generated an implementation of this method, doing what you wanted.
+Spring Data relies on a rich vocabulary that you can express using method names in order to trigger auto-generation of these search methods on your repositories, see more in the [reference documentation](http://static.springsource.org/spring-data/data-mongodb/docs/current/reference/html/mongo.repositories.html#mongodb.repositories.queries).

 ## Extend the Repository with Map/Reduce

-A more esoteric requirement would be helping user look up the ingredients used in the most dishes.

-MongoDB provides a system to perform this kind of analysis, Map/Reduce(/Filter).
+A more interesting requirement would be helping the user look up the ingredients used in the most dishes.
+MongoDB provides a system to perform this kind of analysis, MapReduce.

-To use Map/Reduce, we need to gain access to the MongoTemplate directly and add this into the Repository that Spring Data is currently managing.
+To use MapReduce, you need to gain access to the `MongoTemplate` directly and add this into the Repository that Spring Data is currently managing for you.

 Create a new interface `com.yummynoodlebar.persistence.repository.AnalyseIngredients`: